 Chester Lake, Kananaskis Country

-The trailhead is directly across from the Buller Mountain day use area, about 31 kilometres from the Canmore Nordic Centre.
+The trailhead is directly across from the Buller Mountain day use area, about 31 km from the Canmore Nordic Centre.

-Larch hikes in Alberta in Waterton Lakes National Park for larch hikes
+Larch hikes in Alberta in Waterton Lakes National Park

 While I’ve never been to Waterton during larch season it only makes sense that it too would offer fantastic trails for larch viewing.
 In speaking with the Communications Officer from the park, John, the following suggestions were made.
 I would also recommend speaking to someone at the Visitor Centre so you can get he best, most up to date advice on your visit.

 Less well-known for larches are a couple of trails that take off from the Blackiston Valley Trail.
 Start at the trailhead in the Red Rock Canyon parking area.

 Bike or hike up part of the trail along Bauerman Creek.
-At the first intersection you can head for Goat Lake (13.6 kms/5 hrs from the Red Rock trailhead).
+At the first intersection you can head for Goat Lake (13.6 km/5 hr from the Red Rock trailhead).

 Tips for viewing larches